 If you missed the first part of this tutorial then don’t worry.
 Simply visit the generating random terrain tutorial to get started.

-Note on Credit: Firstly I’d like to thank Beoner for creating their map Lurman as it formed the basis for inspiring me to draw my maps in this style.
-I am showing you here However the tutorial I am about to show you is the process I went through to develop a style for myself.
-Not only that I have used a few other techniques learned over years of creating maps and I continue to add to and develop this style.
+I am showing you here the process I went through to develop a style for myself.
+Not only that but I've used a few other techniques learned over years of creating maps and I continue to add to and develop this style.

 Step 1: Add The Ocean